MerchGarage partners with YouTube and enables social commerce and merchandising shelf for creator channels | Business

 - India

-MerchGarage has taken the leadership position in less than a year of its launching merchandise for a wide range of creators.
-It has its own production units, e-commerce platforms, teams of fashion designers & is connected with supplier networks across the country.
-It has partnered with some of the best names in the shipping and logistics industry to deliver the products across the globe.

-About MerchGarage MerchGarage is a creator-driven premium merchandising & social commerce platform that helps artists such as digital creators, Bollywood celebrities, musicians, movie production houses, influencers etc to sell their official Merchandise to their fans and potential customers across the world.
+MerchGarage is a creator-driven premium merchandising & social commerce platform that helps artists such as digital creators, Bollywood celebrities, musicians, movie production houses, influencers etc to sell their official Merchandise to their fans and potential customers across the world.
 It is uniquely placed to offer Artists with a product portfolio of more than 100+ products that can be customized and sold on the respective creator site on their platform.
 The platform has been built to handle high scalability and enable multiple custom creator ecommerce stores to operate simultaneously.
 As of today, MerchGarage is one of the most sought after merchandising marketplaces in India for creators to launch their merch with ease.
+This story is provided by PR Newswire.
+ANI will not be responsible in any way for the content of this article.
+(ANI/PR Newswire)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)